ScottyLabs/cmumaps/apps/server/README.md

 #### Troubleshooting

-If you see errors about 'port in use', use `lsof -i :5432` to find the process using the port and kill it.
+If you see errors about 'port in use', use `lsof -i :5432` to find the process using that port and kill it with `kill -9 <PID>`.

 ### Running the Server